blurrycontour/zuul-gerrit/doc/source/config/job.rst

       semaphores.
 If it's a string it references a semaphore using the default value for :attr:`job.semaphores.resources-first`.

+      Also the name of semaphore can be any string (without being previosly defined via `semaphore` directive).
+In this case implicit semaphore is created with capacity max=1.

       If multiple semaphores are requested, the job will not start until all have been acquired, and Zuul will wait until all are available before acquiring any.